 The death of middle-class customers

 This makes middle-class people prefer spending their money on cheaper stores.
-Eventually, independent retailers lost their customers and closing their business.
+Eventually, independent retailers are losing their customers and closing their businesses.

 The final factor that caused the retail apocalypse is poor retail management.
 Bad inventory management out of stock merchandise.
 This makes customers prefer to shop online which has better stock availability.